swift-nav/libsettings/README.md

 cd build
 cmake .. # If you want to use python3: 'cmake -D PYTHON=python3 ..'
 make
-# If you want to update python bindings:
 cd ..
+# If you want to update python bindings source distribution package:
 python setup.py sdist --dist-dir python
 ```